 AlloDerm – A Safe and Effective Alternative

 Tissue donors are screened and tested for transmissible diseases including HIV, hepatitis, and syphilis before tissue processing.
 A comprehensive review of the donor’s medical records and social history is completed and released by a medical director before allowing the tissue to be processed.
 Finally, before AlloDerm is released for use, additional tests are performed to assure patient safety.
-AlloDerm has been utilized in more than 750,000 implants and grafts to date, without any reported incidence of disease transmission.
+AlloDerm has been utilized in more than 750,000 dental implants and grafts to date, without any reported incidence of disease transmission.

 Using AlloDerm for tissue repair is like using one's own tissue except that the patient will avoid a second surgical site and the potential problems associated with a second surgical site.
 When a patient has multiple areas of recession, Alloderm's greatest advantage is that it allows us to treat as many teeth as the patient chooses in one sitting; thus avoiding multiple surgeries.
 It therefore effectively reduces overall time, cost and pain.